-If you need to unscrew the number plate, simply remove the screws to unfasten the plate.
-Keep old plates if you’re intending to use this method to fit your new plates.
+If you need to unscrew the number plate, remove the screws to unfasten the plate.
+Keep the old plates if you’re intending to use this method to fit your new plates.
 They’ll provide the perfect templates for getting your screw positions correct.

-If the plates are stuck on with adhesive pads, the easiest way to remove them is with fishing line, dental floss or string.
+If the plates are stuck on with adhesive pads, the easiest way to remove them is with fishing line, dental floss, or string.

-Wrap the line around your fingers then work it back and forth behind the number plate until you free it from the adhesive.
+Wrap the line around your fingers, then work it back and forth behind the number plate until you free it from the adhesive.
 Once you’ve done this, you can remove the plate.

 This way, you cut through the sticky pads but without risking damage to the vehicle’s bodywork.

-In some instances, you may well be able to simply pull the plate off by bending it towards you.
+In some instances, you may well be able to pull the plate off by bending it towards you.
 Another method for loosening a self-adhesive number plate is by applying a heat gun or hairdryer to the adhesive pads.

-Preparing to Fit Your New Plates
+Preparing To Fit Your New Plates

 This is especially important if you’re going to use sticky pads to fit your number plates.
 Any remaining grease or dirt can prevent them from sticking properly.